Dr. Kulin Sheth – Best Cardiologist in Ahmedabad

 What Happens After Angioplasty?

 After the procedure, patients are observed for 24 to 48 hours.
-You will be prescribed dual antiplatelet therapy — a combination of two blood-thinning medications — which must be taken consistently for a prescribed period (usually 6 to 12 months) to prevent stent thrombosis (clotting inside the stent).
+You will be prescribed dual antiplatelet therapy, a combination of two blood-thinning medications that must be taken consistently for a prescribed period (usually 6 to 12 months) to prevent stent thrombosis (clotting inside the stent).

 Apollo CVHF Heart Institute